The Victorian Court of Appeal has sent George Pell back to prison to serve out his sentence like every other prisoner in the system.

 This should be the end of the matter.

-Note: As of the 7th April 2020 Pell is no longer guilty and has been released from prison and had his conviction quashed by the High Court of Australia.
+UPDATE: As of the 7th April 2020, George Pell is no longer guilty and has been released from prison.
+He had his conviction quashed by the High Court of Australia.

 Pell’s six-year sentence was cut short by the High Court of Australia in April 2020.
 A full bench of seven judges ruled unanimously in Pell’s favour.

 The judges determined the jury had not considered all the evidence presented at the trial.

 Pell spent 400 days behind bars and cannot be retried.
 Since then, Pell has released a jailhouse memoir about his experience in solitary confinement and describing strip-searches as “humiliating”.
 He also speaks about the preferential treatment he received, like the glasses of warm milk he received from the guards, being given a tea kettle, and more.